 Prerequisite to all other education courses.
 An examination of social, political, historical, economic and pedagogical factors that influence American education.
-In this course, career opportunities in education-will be examined to help teacher candidates decide if teaching is a suitable goal.
-Visits in local classrooms to observe, and possibly help, are important course requirements.
-Presents the content found in Coker's Teacher Education Guide; includes the unit vision and mission, philosophy, outcomes and teacher candidate performance expectations; the methodology of Coker's Internship Program; an introduction to basic principles of pedagogy; and an orientation to the National Council for Accreditation of Teaching Education (NCATE) and the South Carolina Department of Education standards.
+In this course, career opportunities in education will be examined to help teacher candidates decide if teaching is a suitable goal.
+Includes the content found in Coker's Teacher Education Guide; includes the unit vision and mission, philosophy, outcomes and teacher candidate performance expectations; the methodology of Coker's Internship Program; visits to public school classrooms; an introduction to basic principles of pedagogy; and an orientation to the Council for the Accreditation of Educator Preparation (CAEP) Standards, the InTASC Model Core Teaching Standards, and the South Carolina Department of Education standards.